Training and Development

 - The Processes Are There But Not Implemented – Some businesses have policies and processes in place for training and development.
 However, they’re either ill-developed or simply pushed to the wayside.
 This is commonly in favour of getting more work done during the day.

 - There Aren’t Enough Hours in the Day – While companies can make time for development, many use time constraints as an excuse.

 Three Reasons You Shouldn’t Ignore Employee Development Any Longer

-As such, it makes good business sense to plan for and implement development processes because:
+There is a reason staff leave if they aren’t offered training and development.
+It makes good business sense to plan for development processes because: